XpressAI/xircuits.io/docs/tutorials/AutoML/Pycaretregression.md

 ##### Example: AutoMLBasicRegression.xircuit

-In this example, you will learn how to build a basic Pycaret application that reads a tabular dataset, setup environment, compare training on multiple ML models, fine-tune models, plot results and save the trained model.
+In this example, you will learn how to build a basic Pycaret regression application that reads a tabular dataset, setup environment, compare training on multiple ML models, fine-tune models, plot results and save the trained model.

 1. To start the workflow,first you will need to get a dataset with `GetData`.
 Here we chose the *diamonds* dataset.
 Additionally, `SampleTestData` could be used to set-aside a testing dataset.